popphp/pop-auth/README.md

 ### Authenticate using a table in a database and encryption

-For this example, there is a table in a database called 'users' and a correlating table class called 'MyApp\Users' that extends 'Pop\Db\Record' (for more on this, visit the Pop DB component.)
+For this example, there is a table in a database called 'users' and a correlating table class called 'MyApp\Users' that extends 'Pop\Db\Record' (for more on this, visit the Pop Db component.)

 For simplicity, the table has a column called 'username' and a column called 'password.'
 The value of the 'password' column is encrypted using bcrypt.
 These are all options that